US travel industry to Chinese tourists: What trade war?

 “With the trade war, with some of the travel warnings, with some of our visa challenges that we’ve had, we’ve seen a little bit of a dip in Chinese visitors,” said Theresa Belpulsi, a senior official at Destination DC, the city’s tourism marketing office.

-Tourism is one of the few industries in which the U.S. has enjoyed a substantial advantage over China.
+Tourism is one of the few industries where the U.S. has enjoyed a substantial advantage over China.
 In 2018, Chinese tourists traveling to the U.S. spent $30 billion more than American tourists visiting China did.
-Yet that competitive edge may be shrinking.
+Yet that edge may be shrinking.

 “The U.S. is just losing market share,” said Adam Sacks, president of consulting company Tourism Economics.
 “Something’s made the U.S. uncompetitive, and I would target the trade war as one of the reasons.”